 Your client can view our financial difficulties page on our TMW customer website for more information.

-If you aren't reviewing my application at DIP and then decline it at FMA, will my client lose their valuation and application fee?
+If you aren't reviewing my application at DIP and then decline it at FMA, will my client lose their valuation fee?

-The valuation and application fees will be collected at FMA submission.
+The valuation fees will be collected at FMA submission.

 - The valuation fee is non-refundable once the valuation has been carried out, with the exception of applications declined following an Underwriters review where the property was suitable.